 There is never a truly “typical day” in our lively home.
 Each year, as our family changes in size, needs, and interests, the landscape seems to change.
 The landscape for our past school year included the summer birth of our sixth child, the introduction of our fourth child into Kindergarten, and my decision to accept a year-round coaching position at a local high school.
 Here’s how a day seemed to boil down (this is very general, as I did not include the constant daily interruptions of pre-school drop off/pick up, piano lessons, doctor appointments, diaper changing, etc.):

 6:45 -7:00: Our house wakes up!
 My husband, Mike, faithfully has a pot of coffee brewed and breakfast out as the kids descend on the kitchen.
-With a cup of coffee in hand, I start up my computer – checking my daily calendar, schedules for my kids’ Blackboard Collaborate sessions and conference calls that day, my email inbox, and then reviewing the daily courses listed on the OLS for each of my four school age children.
+With a cup of coffee in hand, I start up my computer – checking my daily calendar, schedules for my kids’ live Blackboard Collaborate sessions and conference calls that day, my email inbox, and then reviewing the daily courses listed on the Online School (OLS) for each of my four school age children.

 7:30: While the children eat breakfast, Mike gets each of them started on Math.
 I use this time to prepare any necessary items the kids will need that day.